302-Commercial Bumble Bee (Bombus impatiens) Management for Wild Blueberry Pollination

 Orders need to be placed no later than mid-February to ensure that the supplier will have ample queen production for delivery in mid-May.
 Presently only one company supplies bumble bees for the eastern U.S., Koppert Biological Systemsâ.
 Information on Koppert and the company’s sales representative in Maine is listed at the end of this fact sheet.

 Bumble bees for field pollination come in groups of four colonies per wooden field unit or “quad.”
-Each colony contains a queen, approximately 200 workers and some developing immature bumble bees, including males and new queens.
-Figure 1 shows the three castes: queen, worker and male (drone).
+Each colony contains a queen, approximately 200 workers, and some developing immature bumble bees, including males and new queens.
+Figure 1 shows the three castes: queen, worker, and male (drone).
 The queens, approximately three-quarters of an inch long, are robust, large bees that remain in the quad laying eggs.
 Workers are about three-eighths to one-half inch long.
 Some workers will tend the immature bees, but most will be foragers that pollinate the wild blueberry plants while collecting pollen and nectar.
 Males are about one-half inch long, have an additional antenna segment (13 versus 12), yellow fuzz on their face, and the tip of their posterior has a genital capsule rather than a sting.

 Stocking rate depends on the size of your field, the abundance of native pollinators, and whether honey bees or alfalfa leafcutting bees are also used.
-On the average, three to four colonies of bumble bees per acre is recommended if no other commercial pollinators are used.
+On the average, three to four colonies of bumble bees per acre are recommended if no other commercial pollinators are used.
 These estimates are based on 150 to 200 worker bees per colony.
 Because bumble bees are much more effective on a per bee basis than honey bees, one bumble bee is at least two to ten times more efficient than one honey bee.
 Thus, considerably fewer bumble bees are needed per acre.
 One colony of Bombus impatiens per acre may suffice in fields that have nearly adequate native pollinators, based on an average of one native bee per square yard of bloom per minute.

 Quads may be set out just before bloom, but ideally should be placed in the field when five percent of blossoms are open.
 Each quad weighs about 30 pounds.
 This makes them easier to move than honey bee hives, which generally come on pallets of four to six hives each that can only be placed where a Bobcat forklift can go.

 Place the quads on wooden pallets or logs so that they sit at least six inches above the ground.
 Avoid placing the quads near anthills, roads and honey bee hives.
-Also,avoid placing the quads near the borders of non-bearing fields that may be sprayed with insecticides that are toxic to bees while the bearing field is in bloom.
+Also, avoid placing the quads near the borders of non-bearing fields that may be sprayed with insecticides that are toxic to bees while the bearing field is in bloom.
 Bear protection with electric fencing is necessary (Figure 2).

 Unlike honey bees, bumble bees do not need a supply of water in order to cool the hive.
 You should watch the bees returning to their quads regularly during bloom to see if the workers are bringing back blueberry pollen, which is pale yellow.
 Throughout bloom, new workers should continue to emerge from the colonies to forage and pollinate blueberry.
 Newly emerged workers are most easily recognized by their healthy-looking wings, which show no signs of wear.
 Older bees will have worn and tattered wings.

-When blueberry bloom is nearly over, the new queens and drones may begin to emerge and forage.
+When the blueberry bloom is nearly over, the new queens and drones may begin to emerge and forage.
 The new queens and drones look “fresh and new,” with undamaged wings.
 Also, their pelts are vibrant and densely lush, not faded or balding like those of the aging workers and old queens.

 Assessing Colony Strength for Pollination